gobezu/widgetkit_k2/README.md

 - go to the Widgetkit component and click on "Use K2"
 - you will be presented with the already familiar options of:
     - which contents to select from K2 and what part of those contents to display
-    - how to display the selected contents in WidgetKit
+    - how to display the selected contents in Widgetkit

 Layout overrides
 ----------------